auth0/lock/README.md

 - **fillMode {Boolean}**: Determines whether or not the Lock will expand to fill the full width of its container element when the `container` is provided.
 Defaults to `false`.
 - **gravatar {Boolean}**: Determines whether or not Gravatar images and user names should be displayed on the Lock's header once an email has been entered.
 Defaults to `true`.
 - **primaryColor {String}**: Defines the primary color of the Lock, all colors used in the widget will be calculated from it.
 This option is useful when providing a custom `icon` to ensure all colors go well together with the icon's color palette.
 Defaults to `"#ea5323"`.
+- **rememberLastLogin {Boolean}**: Determines whether or not the email or the phone number will be filled automatically with the one you used the last time.
+Defaults to `true`.

 #### Authentication options